Edozie101/VirtualDesktop/README.md

 ## Requirements
 ### Mac
-XCode 4.5, OSX 10.8 (Mountain Lion) - Build and run from XCode, check the project dependencies to find out where the bullet3d physics library and sixense SDK need to go to build properly.
-OculusSDK needs to be placed at the same level as your checked-out git repo for ibex and it must be version 0.2.1 or later.
+XCode 5.0.2+, OSX 10.9 (Mavericks), Intel HD3000 or better (OpenGL 3.3+) - Build and run from XCode, check the project dependencies to find out where the bullet3d physics library and sixense SDK need to go to build properly.
+OculusSDK needs to be placed at the same level as your checked-out git repo for ibex and it must be version 0.2.5 or later.
 You'll need to rebuild the libovr.a library with C++ RTTI and Exceptions enabled or else it won't link properly with ibex.

 The [Oculus SDK](https://developer.oculusvr.com) and [sixense SDK](http://sixense.com/developers) must be installed at the same level as the ibex repository directory: